Resettlement and humanitarian admission - Ireland

 • children and adolescents at risk, and

-• lack of foreseeable alternative durable solutions
+• lack of foreseeable alternative durable solutions.

-Where a person or family is determined by UNHCR to be eligible for resettlement, UNHCR then refers the cases to Ireland for consideration.
+When a person or family is determined by UNHCR to be eligible for resettlement, UNHCR then refers the cases to Ireland for consideration.
 Referrals for resettlement are submitted by UNHCR to the Irish Refugee Protection Programme (IRPP) unit of the Department of Justice, Home Affairs and Migration.
-Ireland considers whether those referred are acceptable for interview and then arranges what is referred to as a selection mission.
+Ireland considers whether those referred are acceptable for an interview and then arranges what is referred to as a selection mission.

 Selection